lino-framework/book/docs/specs/tera/sql.rst

 ..
 How to test only this document:
     $ doctest docs/specs/tera/sql.rst

-This document explores why AccountingReport is slow.
+This document explores some SQL requests in Lino Tera.
 It is also a demo of
 the :func:`show_sql_queries <lino.api.doctest.show_sql_queries>`
 function.